Lee15946/AWSInAction/Developer/AWS Lambda.md

 - Pack complex dependencies, large dependencies in a container
 - Base images are available for Python, Node.js, Java, .NET, Go, Ruby
 - Can create your own image as long as it implements the Lambda Runtime API
-- Tet the containers locally using the Lambda Runtime Interface Emulator
+- Test the containers locally using the Lambda Runtime Interface Emulator
 - Unified workflow to build apps
 - Example: build from the base image provided by AWS